-A turning point in US politics?Posted on: 10 November 2011 by Alexander Hay
+A turning point in US politics?Posted by Alexander Hay

 The big force in American politics recently has been the Tea Party and a militant lurch by the Republicans to the right.
 But three significant electoral turnarounds may have put the movement on the back foot

 It must be great fun being a Republican congressman these days.
 No need to think your own thoughts any more - you just have to listen to Fox News and play to the disenchanted Tea Party.
 Get anything done?
 Not while you're doing your best to paralyse the political process and scupper everything President Obama tries to do!
 Yes, things are peachy now, just sit back and know that being ideologically sound means never having to say you're sorry...

 Or at least that's how it used to be.
 The first signs of trouble were in the Republican Primaries, where the likes of Michelle Bachmann, Rick Perry and now Herman Cain are doing their damnedest to make Sarah Palin's buffoonery look relatively credible by comparison.
 Meanwhile, a backlash seems to be building towards the rightward lurch the Grand Old Party has taken too.

 To begin with, everyone's beginning to notice the ongoing sabotage of any bill put before Congress by the Presidency.
 When unemployment is refusing to get much better and the economy is still looking decidedly moth-eaten, to say the least, the Republican's defeat of Obama's most recent jobs bill has not gone unnoticed - if the President's approval ratings are low, Congress's are lower still.
 While the Republicans play politics, many voters are wondering whether they shouldn't try to help get the economy going again instead, as you probably would.